puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/kubernetes-api/workload-resources/deployment-v1.md

 - **selector** (<a href="{{< ref "../common-definitions/label-selector#LabelSelector" >}}">LabelSelector</a>), required

   Label selector for pods.
-Existing ReplicaSets whose pods are selected by this will be the ones affected by this deployment.
+Existing ReplicaSets whose pods are selected by this will be the ones modified by this deployment.
 It must match the pod template's labels.

 - **template** (<a href="{{< ref "../workload-resources/pod-template-v1#PodTemplateSpec" >}}">PodTemplateSpec</a>), required